Founder, Shane McKnight

 Hibiscus Flower (Hibiscus rosa-sinensis)

 We use hibiscus flower extract in our Flor de Paloma Mix & our Ruby Go Wild Craft Concentrate.
 These plants are renowned for their large, showy flowers.
-A tea is commonly made from hibiscus flowers and is known for its red colour, tart flavour, and vitamin C content.
+A tea is commonly made from hibiscus flowers and is known for its red color, tart flavor, and vitamin C content.

 Rosmarinus officinalis.
 A woody, perennial herb with fragrant leaves native to the Mediterranean region, Rosemary brings a really herbaceous character to Garden 108 blend.
 The name derives from the Latin for dew (ros) & sea (marinus) – “Dew of the Sea”.